 - can demonstrate to the satisfaction of the Insolvency Service that he or she has relevant knowledge and experience of and has completed a course of study and passed an examination on the law and practice generally as it applies in the State relating to the insolvency of individuals; and the Act.

-The Personal Insolvency Course is structured to ensure that participants from different fields of employment will have the opportunity to qualify as a Personal Insolvency Practitioner.
+The Certificate in Personal Insolvency Practice course is structured to ensure that participants from different fields of employment will have the opportunity to qualify as a Personal Insolvency Practitioner.

 Each course comprises of 38 contact hours and three Saturday workshops from 9.30 am to 1.30 pm.
 Lectures are delivered from South Great George’s Street in Dublin 2.
 Please note that attendance in person at the weekday lectures is compulsory in order to satisfy the requirements of certification.
 Attendance in person at the workshops is not compulsory, they will be webcast live online and recorded for review.
 The purpose of these sessions is to serve as tutorials and to work on practical exercises in the day-to-day work of a PIP.